 A lower DTI paints a picture to lenders that you have enough income to comfortably handle new debt, while a high DTI signals that you may already be stretched thin.

-Most lenders prefer a DTI below 36%, and many won't approve certain loans if your DTI exceeds 43%.
+Most lenders prefer a DTI below 36%, and many won't approve certain personal loans if your DTI exceeds 43%.

 This means your annual income doesn't just affect whether you get approved, it affects the terms you're offered, including your interest rate and credit limit.